stevepurdie/saap-docs/content/for-administrators/cluster/upgrade.md

 - Ensure all Operators previously installed through Operator Lifecycle Manager (OLM) are updated to their latest version in their latest channel.
 Updating the Operators ensures they have a valid update path when the default OperatorHub catalogs switch from the current minor version to the next during a cluster update.

-- Ensure that all machine config pools (MCPs) are running and not paused.
+- Ensure that all machine config pools are running and not paused.
 Nodes associated with a paused MCP are skipped during the update process.

 - Review the list of APIs that were removed in previous Kubernetes version, migrate any affected components to use the new API version, and provide the administrator acknowledgment.

 - If you run an Operator or you have configured any application with the pod disruption budget, you might experience an interruption during the upgrade process.
-If minAvailable is set to 1 in PodDisruptionBudget, the nodes are drained to apply pending machine configs which might block the eviction process.
+If min Available is set to 1 in PodDisruptionBudget, the nodes are drained to apply pending machine configs which might block the eviction process.
 If several nodes are rebooted, all the pods might run on only one node, and the PodDisruptionBudget field can prevent the node drain.

 ## Update the Cluster Using the Web Console